alvarovitta/Cost-Management/New-3.4-Implementing-Azure-cost-management-policies.md

 <br />

 ## Preparation
 Add preparation details for this procedure (if there is a procedure)
+Perform the following activities before you begin the procedure tasks:
+- xyz
+- xyz
 <br />
 <br />